Wardell Valorant Settings: Crosshair, Mouse, Keybind [2023]

 Conclusion

 That completes this Valorant settings guide for the pro TSM player Wardell!
 Be sure to adopt these settings and see how they fit your gameplay style.
-And if you liked this settings guide, be sure to check out our Symfuhnys Warzone settings guide and Apex Legends Genburten settings if you happen to play these two video games.
+And if you liked this settings guide, be sure to check out Apex Legends Genburten settings.

 Thanks!
 Do share your feedback with us. ⚡